 Well drafted written terms are essential

-It is always advisable to have a set of written contractual terms in place in any trading relationship to avoid potential difficulties later on – for example where are issues with the underlying supply of goods and services.
+It is always advisable to have a set of written contractual terms in place in any trading relationship to avoid potential difficulties later on – for example where there are issues with the underlying supply of goods and services.

 - the absence of any written terms can lead to significant difficulties and litigation for either party to a contract;